REVOLVE Announces Immersive Multi-Brand Presentation And Pop-Up Shop At New York Fashion Week

 REVOLVE GALLERY BRANDS FEATURED:

-- Afterpay - The exclusive payment platform at the REVOLVE Gallery IRL pop-up shop.
+- Afterpay - Afterpay is the presenting partner for Gallery IRL pop-up shop and the exclusive payment partner of REVOLVE during NYFW.
 In collaboration with Afterpay, REVOLVE will be running a social sweepstakes where two lucky fans will be entered into a drawing to win tickets to the next REVOLVE Festival.

 - Bronx and Banco - The Bronx and Banco collection pulls together strong yet lustrous elements including metal and glass in an assortment of sensually fluid silhouettes.
 The presentation will draw inspiration from a futuristic Tokyo scene with bright colors and giant lightbox displays.